kd-research/Techies/docs/03-Understand-Crew-Configurations.md

-# Understand Crew Configurations
+# Understanding Crew Configurations

-Before modifying or creating your own crew, it's important to understand how a Techies crew is structured.
-This guide will help you explore existing crews using `techies dump`, and walk you through how agents, tasks, and crews are defined in YAML.

-> ⚠️ This feature requires the **experimental CLI** (`techiex`)
-> Make sure you've aliased it in your shell:
-> ```bash
-> alias techies="techiex"
-> ```
+This guide explains how Techies crews are structured and how to analyze their configurations.

 ---